cloudflare/cloudflare-docs/products/byoip/src/content/dynamic-advertisement/best-practices.md

 2. [Optional] Verify the advertisement using a looking glass of your choice—[Hurricane Electric Internet Services](https://lg.he.net/), for example.

-3. To disable prefix advertisement at Cloudflare’s edge, see the [IP Prefixes page](/api/configure-prefixes#use-the-ip-prefixes-page-to-configure-dynamic-advertisement) in your Cloudflare account home or use the [Update Prefix Dynamic Advertisement Status](https://api.cloudflare.com/#ip-address-management-dynamic-advertisement-get-advertisement-status) operation in the Cloudflare API.
+3. To disable prefix advertisement at Cloudflare’s edge, see the [IP Prefixes page](/dynamic-advertisement/configure-dynamic-advertisement#use-the-ip-prefixes-page-to-configure-dynamic-advertisement) in your Cloudflare account home or use the [Update Prefix Dynamic Advertisement Status](https://api.cloudflare.com/#ip-address-management-dynamic-advertisement-get-advertisement-status) operation in the Cloudflare API.
 This operation requires your Account ID, Prefix IDs, and API key.
-(For instructions, see [_Get Prefix IDs_](/api/configure-prefixes#get-prefix-ids)
+(For instructions, see [_Get prefix IDs_](/dynamic-advertisement/configure-dynamic-advertisement#get-prefix-ids).

 Disablement takes approximately 15 minutes.